prideout/gltumble/README.md

 [![badge]](https://travis-ci.org/prideout/gltumble)

-This library provides a math class called `Trackball` that allows users to spin (or "tumble") an object by dragging with a mouse, trackpad, or touch screen.
+This library provides a math class called `Trackball` that allows users to tumble an object by dragging with a mouse, trackpad, or touch screen.
 It optionally applies inertia such that the object continues to spin if you flick it.

 The trackball does not do anything with quaternions.
-It simply applies Y rotation followed by X rotation.
-It avoids rotation about the Z axis, and here's why:
+It simply applies Y rotation (*spin*) followed by X rotation (*tilt*).
+Inertia applies to spin, but not tilt.
+The trackball avoids rotation about the Z axis, and here's why:

 **When I'm at a museum, I often walk around an *objet d'art*, or stand on my tiptoes to see its top, or crouch to see its underside.
 However, I very rarely tilt my head to the side, since that doesn't